Osiris-Team/Osiris-Team/dev_contract.md

-#  Contract for development on Open-Source projects
+#  Contract for development on software projects

-- A list of changes can be found [here](https://github.com/Osiris-Team/Osiris-Team/commits/main/open_source_dev_contract.md).
+- A list of changes can be found [here](https://github.com/Osiris-Team/Osiris-Team/commits/main/dev_contract.md).
-- This file can be viewed as a raw text file [here](https://raw.githubusercontent.com/Osiris-Team/Osiris-Team/main/open_source_dev_contract.md).
+- This file can be viewed as a raw text file [here](https://raw.githubusercontent.com/Osiris-Team/Osiris-Team/main/dev_contract.md).
 - This contract can be transformed into a .pdf [here](https://md2pdf.netlify.app/) or into .docx/.odt (word document) [here](https://www.vertopal.com/en/convert/md-to-odt).

 ## Applicable parties